 In late 2015, Places4Students published one of our most widely circulated blogs, The Best Cities in Canada to Invest in Student Housing – Province by Province.
 Since then, the market has grown considerably as more purpose-built student housing has developed throughout Canada, inevitably changing the market landscape.
-We decided to revisit this topic and once again highlight some of the best cities in Canada to invest in student housing.
+We decided to revisit this topic and once again highlight some of the top cities in Canada in need of student housing.

 The methodology for determining the best cities was based on collecting CMHC data, college and university enrolment statistics, average real estate prices and other rental market data.
 Other criteria included student enrolment and projected growth, average rental rates, availability of on-campus housing, vacancy rates, number of academic institutions and more.